 QSO: 14080 DG 2020-08-22 0528 KH6TU -04 MAU W6OAT -10 CN87

-Note that the RST or S/N columns are optional.
-We’ll accept it either way.
-S/N reports in digital contacts will be replaced with “599” We don’t check S/N values.
+Note that the RST or S/N columns are not optional.
+Some numeric value MUST be in those two columns.
+We don’t check S/N values so a true S/N or just 599 works fine.
 Please send questions to info@hawaiiqsoparty.org